 I have been in more spats with drivers than I can count, owing to increasingly unsafe drivers, who are not only careless, but often callous if not outright malicious.
 My reactionary response to threatening driving used to be anger.
 Lately, I have tried to adopt a strategy of calmly trying to explain to drivers who almost kill me that what they did was extremely dangerous and totally unnecessary.
 I also try to pepper the brief conversation (I use the term loosely) with the phrase “You could have killed me” as much as possible in the short time you have before the driver who is in a totally unnecessary rush drives away really dangerously.

 On the rare occasion a driver will admit they were in the wrong and apologize.
-But the far more common response, no matter how reasonable I try to be, is indignation.
+But the far more common response, no matter how nice and reasonable I try to be, is indignation.

 “Do you think you’re better than me?”

 I’ve been asked this same question by drivers on several different occasions.
-That it comes up as a recurring motif, I think reveals a lot about how drivers see themselves.
-This, in turn, can explain their animosity toward cyclists.
+It’s totally possible that I come across as condescending and sanctimonious.
+And certainly defensiveness is an automatic reaction.
+But I think reveals a lot about how drivers see themselves.
+And this might explain their animosity toward cyclists.

 Let me first respond to that question generally.
 I don’t think that anyone is inherently better than anyone else.
 What makes somebody a better or worse person is what they do.
 And since people do a lot of different things, one’s moral character is very difficult thing to estimate.
 Do I think that at the end of some complex calculation I can say that my morality quotient is higher than any other person’s?
 I couldn’t say based merely on the fact that you drive a car.
 Driving a car does not automatically make you a “bad person” and riding a bike does not in itself make you a “good person.”
 There are selfless humanitarians who drive cars, and sociopaths who ride bikes.